Elmore Leonard

 Elmore John Leonard Jr. (October 11, 1925 – August 20, 2013) was an American novelist, short story author and screenwriter.
 He was, according to British journalist Anthony Lane, "hailed as one of the best crime writers in the land".
 His earliest novels, published in the 1950s, were Westerns, but he went on to specialize in crime fiction and suspense thrillers, many of which have been adapted into motion pictures.
 Among his best-known works are Hombre, Swag, City Primeval, LaBrava, Glitz, Freaky Deaky, Get Shorty, Rum Punch, Out of Sight and Tishomingo Blues.

-Leonard's short story "Three-Ten to Yuma" was adapted as 3:10 to Yuma, which was remade in 2007.
+Leonard's short story "Three-Ten to Yuma" was adapted as the film 3:10 to Yuma (1957), which was remade in 2007.
 Rum Punch was adapted as the Quentin Tarantino film Jackie Brown (1997).
 Steven Soderbergh adapted Out of Sight in 1998 into a film of the same name.
 Get Shorty was adapted into an eponymous film in 1995 and in 2017 it was adapted into a television series of the same name.
 His writings were also the basis for The Tall T, as well as the FX television series Justified and Justified: City Primeval.
 Among other honors, he won the 2009 Pen Lifetime Award and the 2012 Medal For Distinguished Contribution to American Letters.